giovannosaur/CarbonDMP/README.md

 CarbonDMP was developed with AI-assisted coding.

-The mod's implementation, code and overall behavior itself was manually tested, debugged, reviewed, and adjusted by the author.
+The mod's implementation, code and overall behavior itself was manually tested, debugged, reviewed, and adjusted by the author to run without any issues (experience-related or performance-related).

-All visual assets (UI textures, etc.) and other components were created by the author without AI generation.
+All visual assets (UI textures, etc.) and other components were created by the author without any AI generation involced.

 ---